Healthy Homes Assessment Newtown

 Home Assessments Newtown for Rental Properties

-There are many things to look over in a home evaluation to determine if your rental property meets the requirements of the Healthy Homes Standards.
-A few examples are:
+There are a variety of things to be able to examine during the home evaluation to determine if your rental property meets all the basic requirements of Healthy Homes Standard.
+Some examples include:

 • Does the water flow properly and is there draught-stopping?

-The consequences of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can have a significant impact for landlords and property managers.
-For expert advice get in touch today and book your rental property home assessment.
+The repercussions of not having an Healthy Home in accordance with regulations under the Residential Tenancies Act and consequently getting on the wrong side of a Tenancy services ruling can be significant for property owners and landlords.
+For professional guidance, contact us today and book your rental properties house assessment.

 home assessments for rental properties